ChrisReinke/exputils/readme.md

                 * **data** folder: Experimental data for the whole experiment, e.g. statistics that are calculated over all repetitions.
                 * **\<code\>** files: Generated code and resource files.
         * **\<run scripts\>.sh** files: Various shell scripts to run experiments and calculate statistics locally or on clusters.

+# <a name="Development"></a>Documentation

+To generate the documentation manually use MkDocs which need to be installed:
+ * mkdocs: `pip install mkdocs`
+ * mkdocs python handler: `pip install mkdocstrings-python`

+Then run:

+# <a name="Development"></a>Development

+If you wish to further develop the exputils or adapt them, then it is useful to run its unittests.
+They are written for pytest which needs to be installed:
+ * pytest `pip install pytest`

+To run all tests (otherwise some will be skipped), you need some additional packages:
+ * torch: `pip install torch`

 # <a name="team-members"></a>Development Team